delingren/hp-iq804/README.md

 * Endpoint Descriptors
 * Isochronous Transfer

+Eventually, I changed the USB descriptor to present as a stereo mic.

 ### Sampling both channels
-In the hackster blog post aforementioned, the author Sandeep uses Pico's PIO to generate the clock signal at 1.024 MHz and sample the data pin once per clock cycle, or 16 times per milliesecond (16,000 kHz), then uses a soft PDM filter to down sample, filter, and produce 16 amplitude values, each a 16 bit signed integer.
-To do this for 2 mics, I
+In the hackster blog post aforementioned, the author Sandeep uses Pico's PIO to generate the clock signal at 1.024 MHz and sample the data pin once per clock cycle, or 16 times per milliesecond (16 kHz), then uses a soft PDM filter to down sample, filter, and produce 16 amplitude values, each a 16 bit signed integer.
+My changes include:

-* Read 2 bits from two *consecutive* pins on a PIO statemachine.
+* Reading 2 bits (pins 3 and 4) instead of 1 in each clock cycle on a PIO statemachine.
+* Connecting clock pins for both channels to pin 5.
-* Changed PDM filter logic to separate left and right signals.
+* In the PDM filter, using some bit gymnastics to separate the left and right channels.
-* Change PDM filter logic to filter both signals.
+* In the PDM filter, filtering both signals.
 The filter is stateful and you can't call the filter function on both signals alternatively.
-* Generate output for both channels.
+* Generating USB frames for both channels.
 The 16-bit signed integer values representing the amplitude are alternating.
 I.e. one value for the left followed by one value for the right and repeat.

-I found that someone has tried a [mic array](https://github.com/CaydenPierce/MSA).
-I gave it a try, but the result is too noisy.
-Not sure what's happening.
-Then I decided to code it myself based on Sandeep's project and it was a success.
-The changes involved:
-* Read 2 bits (pins 3 and 4) instead of 1 in each clock cycle.
-* Use some bit gymnastics to separate the left and right channels for filtering.
-* Change the USB descriptor to present as a stereo mic.
-* Write data for two channels.
 And [here](https://github.com/delingren/mems-mic/tree/stereo_no_encoding) is the code.
 It's hacky and hard coded.
+But it works.
 If anyone is reading this, don't use it as a library.
-* I am using pin 5 as the clock signal for both mics.

 I did all the development and debugging with two Pi Picos, one as a debug probe.
 The final product uses an RP2040 board with a smaller foot print with fewer pins, since I only need 3 pins.